 The ingredients are easy to get and they are very affordable.
 You only need: boiled chickpeas, garlic, lemon, cumin and tahini or sesame seeds.
 You can also add salt, but we think it's not necessary because the spices and tahini have an intense flavor.

-You can buy tahini, or you can prepare it (you can see our recipe here).
+You can use store-bought or homemade tahini.
 Tahini is very simple, you only need sesame seeds, olive oil and salt.
 If you want an easier and lighter version , you can use sesame seeds instead of tahini, your hummus will be delicious too.

 We usually add paprika and extra virgin olive oil, it makes the hummus softer, juicier and less dry.
 For a light version, you can add lemon juice instead of oil.